Install Homebrew /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)" # Install rbenv and ruby-build brew install rbenv # Set up rbenv integration with your shell rbenv init

 Restart your terminal for changes to take effect.

 Now you can install a new Ruby version.
-At the time of this writing, Ruby 2.6.6 is a fast and stable option.
-You’ll also want to install Bundler to manage Rubygem dependencies.
+At the time of this writing, Ruby 3.0.1 is the latest stable version.
+(Note: the installation may take a few minutes to complete.)

 And that’s it!
-Head over rbenv command references to learn how to use different versions of Ruby in your projects.
+Check out rbenv command references to learn how to use different versions of Ruby in your projects.

 Now jump down to the Install Node & Yarn section.